 Hypothesis Three: Modules (i.e. groups) of taxa that will be identified independently in each site will be more similar to each other for sites sharing comparable land use intensity.
 At low land use intensity we expect that biotic interactions will influence the distribution of microbes to a larger extend resulting in the degree of module similarity to be higher at low land use intensity compared to high land use intensity.

-We will assay the VIP plots in May 2017.
+We will assay the VIPs in May 2017.
 Then we are planning to carry out Illumina sequencing to soil samples to acquire community information and PLFA analysis of selected samples to get abundance estimates.